-A couple years ago, the kids and I were drawing with chalk on the driveway when the UPS driver pulled up and delivered a small stack of Amazon boxes.
+A couple of years ago, the kids and I were drawing with chalk on the driveway when the UPS driver pulled up and delivered a small stack of Amazon boxes.
 I thanked him and wished him a good day and, as the big brown van drove away, my oldest son said,

 That UPS guy is so nice, isn’t he?
 He’s always giving us stuff.